 Add Amenities for the Human Companions

-Pet owners are more likely to follow proper park etiquette if you include trash bins where they can deposit their dog’s waste or other refuse.
+Pet owners are more likely to follow proper park etiquette if you include trash receptacles where they can deposit their dog’s waste or other trash.
 Make sure to set these up near other places where humans will gather such as on benches that are located near the shade.
 A leash post is another amenity that park visitors appreciate as they get their dog ready to play or head home.

 Every community should have a dog park where people can gather and enjoy socializing with other pet owners.
 Now that you know the top qualities of a great dog park, you can get started on picking out the features that make yours stand out from the rest.
+For more best practices regarding dog parks click here.